v6d-io/v6d/docs/tutorials/extending/define-datatypes-cpp.rst

 Builder
 -------

-Next, we go the builder part.
-The :code:`vineyard::ObjectBuilder` contains two part,
+Moving on to the builder section, the :code:`vineyard::ObjectBuilder` consists of two parts:

-+ :code:`Build()`: this method is responsible for storing blobs of custom data structures into vineyard
++ :code:`Build()`: This method is responsible for storing the blobs of custom data structures into Vineyard.

-+ :code:`_Seal()`: this method is responsible for generate the corresponding metadata and putting the metadata into vineyard
++ :code:`_Seal()`: This method is responsible for generating the corresponding metadata and inserting the metadata into Vineyard.

-For our :code:`Vector<T>` type, we first define a general vector builder,
+For our :code:`Vector<T>` type, let's first define a general vector builder:

 .. code:: cpp